 The children brushed, combed and decent in the entryway Marian quietly pulled the head from the family piggy bank, actually an old owl and took a small handful of cash.
 She took the camera, studying it for a while before carefully loading a roll of film and putting it in her purse.

-Church that morning had a better-than-usual turn out, even for the 9 o’clock service—Marian sat in quiet in her usual pew avoiding the temptation to jump into the gossip, which lately had been about the new deacon—who he was, how he looked, what his family was like.
-There was an ongoing competition to be close to the reverend, whoever he was, and his family, that made Marian cringe.
+Church that morning had a better-than-usual turn out, even for the nine o’clock service—Marian sat quietly in her usual pew avoiding the temptation to jump into the gossip, which lately had been about the new deacon—who he was, how he looked, what his family was like.
+There was an ongoing competition to be close to the reverend and his family that made Marian cringe.
 Here he turned from the microphone and coughed, and blew his nose on a crumpled tissue that he put back in his pocket.
 They all sung “I Know That My Redeemer Liveth” from the book.
 Marian meditated on that—being absent in space and yet present and active in some other capacity, somehow.
 Existing subliminally.